 A new First Class check-in experience and a lounge has also been recently been introduced.
 First Class passengers can now also enjoy the long awaited Meet and Greet pick-up service from long haul flights.
 Passengers will be escorted to a separate passport and security control if they have connecting flights, or to the baggage claim area if Zurich is their final destination.

-I am featuring these photos courtesy of Mr. Tim Eb of Frankfurtflyer.de.
-You can see his reviews on the links below. (german language only)
+I am featuring these photos courtesy of Mr. Tim and Mr. Christoph of Frankfurtflyer.de.
+You can see their reviews on the links below. (german language only)

 This review is about the growing private aviation industry.
 There are numerous private airlines operating all over the world, from the smallest 4 to 6 seater aircraft to the larger up to 12 passengers aircraft which can fly long-haul.